ryanpeach/renag/README.md

-The reason I am archiving this library is because the approach I used is way too slow when scanning big databases.
+The reason I am archiving this library is because the approach I used is way too slow when scanning big repos.

 Also I have seen this tool https://github.com/semgrep/ which you may want to check out.